dcunited001/MetalSpectrograph/README.md

 - polygon tesselation oriented towards a central point or using the curvature of the polygon
 - spherical indexing for points (grids of spheres of various sizes)
+- distort perspective of multiple objects using audio (and groups of objects)